Skip to main content

 Burst Allowance

-The sliding window algorithm includes a built-in burst allowance.
-You can briefly exceed your tier’s stated limit in short bursts, as long as your average request rate over the window remains within the limit.
+Each tier includes a burst allowance that lets you temporarily exceed the stated per-minute rate in short bursts.
 This accommodates normal traffic patterns where requests may cluster around specific operations (for example, publishing a batch of posts).

 Rate Limit Headers